syddjurs/syddjurs.dk/public_html/profiles/os2web/modules/os2web_ofir_job/README.md

 This repository should be governed using Git Flow. for more information see http://nvie.com/posts/a-successful-git-branching-model/

-Note: This module is still dependant on modules in the full OS2Web suite (https://github.com/OS2web/os2web), as the seperation of those are still WIP.
+Note: This module is still dependent on modules in the full OS2Web suite (https://github.com/OS2web/os2web), as the separation of those are still WIP.